exasol/exasol-driver-go/README.md

     Use this when the database has a CA-signed certificate.
 This is the default behavior.
 * With `validateservercertificate=1;certificatefingerprint=<fingerprint>` (or `config.ValidateServerCertificate(true).CertificateFingerprint("<fingerprint>")`) you can specify the fingerprint (i.e. the SHA256 checksum) of the server's certificate.

-    This is useful when the database has a self-signed certificate with invalid hostname but you still want to verify connecting to the corrrect host.
+    This is useful when the database has a self-signed certificate with invalid hostname but you still want to verify connecting to the correct host.

-    **Note:** You can find the fingerprint by first specifiying an invalid fingerprint and connecting to the database.
+    **Note:** You can find the fingerprint by first specifying an invalid fingerprint and connecting to the database.
 The error will contain the actual fingerprint.
 * With `validateservercertificate=0` (or `config.ValidateServerCertificate(false)`) the driver will ignore any TLS certificate errors.

     Use this if the server uses a self-signed certificate and you don't know the fingerprint. **This is not recommended.**